 This is a three week faculty-led study abroad program open to all majors across all Penn State Campuses.
 The focus of this program is look at how globalization, culture and the environment are affecting one another.
 Through hybrid courses IB 397: Globalization, Profitability, and Society and MGMT 397: Environmentally Sustainable Business Management, students will earn six credits of theory and hands on experience in both international business and environmentally sustainable business management.
 During the day, students will get hands on experience.
 In the evenings, they will have a one-hour lecture and online course content to complete.
 The hybrid nature means there will be online course content via Canvas while we travel (and for 2 weeks when we get back to the states), and you will get to be hands on during the days.

-You will learn new skills, conduct academic research, talk with business owners, see wild animals with your own eyes (all done with safety as a top concern), and learn both inside and outside the classroom.
+Students will learn new skills, conduct academic research, talk with business owners, see wild animals with their own eyes (all done with safety as a top concern), and learn both inside and outside the classroom.

 All students will be required to take one 3-credit course.

 MGMT 397: Environmentally Sustainable Business Management (3 credits)

 Australia and New Zealand have sustainability measures in place all over the country.
 Additionally, they have managed to not be hit by the latest global financial crisis.
 This course will examine how they accomplish this.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.